A free, opensource, multiplatform, universal viewer, annotator and toolbox intended for, but not limited to, timeseries storage files

 - Precise measurements by using crosshairs

 - Zoomfunction by drawing a rectangle with the mouse

 - Shows signals from different files at the same time

 - EDF/EDF+/BDF/BDF+ to ASCII converter

 - EDF/EDF+/BDF/BDF+ compatibility checker

 - Prints to a printer, image or PDF

-- Combine several files and export it to one new EDF file
+- Combine several files and export it to a new EDF file

-- Export a part of a file to a new file
+- Exports a part of a file to a new file

 - Reads from a streaming file (monitor)